 Executives across almost every industry worldwide are looking to bolster their security standings and are hiring professionals to help them do so.
-Large enterprises including Apple, Lockheed Martin, General Motors, Capital One, Cisco, Intel, and Boeing all had at least 20 job postings for cybersecurity roles from October 2016 to December 2016, according to a report from Indeed.
+Demand for cybersecurity professionals continues to grow.

 What is the average salary of a cybersecurity professional?

-The average salary for a cybersecurity professional depends on the position and the company.
-For example, information security analysts earn a median wage of $92,600 per year, according to the US Bureau of Labor Statistics.
-Meanwhile, CISOs earn a median salary of $212,462, according to Salary.com.
+The median salary for a cybersecurity professional depends on the position and the company.
+For example, information security analysts earn a median wage of $103,590 per year, according to the U.S. Bureau of Labor Statistics.
+Meanwhile, CISOs earn a median salary of $229,010, according to Salary.com.
 Salaries are significantly higher in certain cities such as San Francisco and New York.

 What are typical interview questions for a career in cybersecurity?

 Hiring security professionals can often be a difficult task, said Charles Gaughf, security lead at ISC(2).
 “Depending on your organization’s structure you may be looking for a very specific knowledge set or skill, but most likely the need is for a competent professional who is well versed in a variety of technology, who is driven, inquisitive, and honest,” Gaughf said.
 “That is why it is a good idea to cater your questions to ascertain these qualities.
 It is also a good idea to throw out some questions that make the candidate think and that you know hasn’t been practiced prior to the interview.”